-Of the 112 enquiries received during the year, 73 subsequently resulted in the completion of our application form and have proceeded to review.
+Of the 150 enquiries received during the year, 72 subsequently resulted in the completion of our application form and have proceeded to review.

-Of the remaining 39 enquiries received during the year, we identified 5 as being premature, in that the individual had yet to complete the first two stages of the SRA complaints procedure.
-The remaining 34 enquiries are those where the enquirer has either decided not to proceed with an application or has yet to return a completed application form.
+Of the remaining 78 enquiries received during the year, we identified 23 as being premature, in that the individual had yet to complete the first two stages of the SRA complaints procedure.
+The remaining 55 enquiries are those where the enquirer appeared to be eligible but has either decided not to proceed with an application or has yet to return a completed application form.